xiaobing318/SpatialAnalysisAgent/README.md

 # Installation
-- [Download](https://github.com/Teakinboyewa/SpatialAnalysisAgent/archive/refs/heads/master.zip) the master repository of the plugin from github
+- [Download](https://github.com/Teakinboyewa/SpatialAnalysisAgent/archive/refs/heads/master.zip) the master repository of the plugin from GitHub
 - Launch QGIS software and navigate to ```Plugin >  Manage and install Plugins.. > Install from ZIP```
 - Click on ```...``` to select the directory of the downloaded zip file and ```Install plugin```